mariusmm/RISC-V-TLM/README.md

 ```
 and then execute the .hex file like the example before.

+### FreeRTOS
+FreeRTOS can run in this simulator!

+In test/FreeRTOS/ directory there is portable files (port.c, portmacro.c portasm.S) and main file (freertos_test.c) ported to this RISC-V model.

 ## Documentation
 The code is documented using doxygen.
 In the doc folder there is a Doxygen.cfg